anto-ucsf/CD301b_paper/README.md

-# CD301b_paper
+# Early life tolerance depends on a subset of specialized dendritic cells and is reinforced by the skin microbiota
-Codes used for the paper entitled "Early life tolerance depends on a subset of specialized dendritic cells and is reinforced by the skin microbiota"
+See the README.txt file for information